lewisalexia/Classification_Project1_Churn/README.md

 # Initial Thoughts

-My initial hypothesis is that customers are churning because of monthly contract availability and associated cost.
+My initial hypothesis is that internet customers are churning because of monthly contract cost.

 # The Plan

-* Aquire data from MySQL Server (using Codeup credentials in env.py file).
+* Acquire data from MySQL Server (using Codeup credentials in env.py file).

 * Prepare data
    * Look at the data frame's info and note: